jiqi963/project/_posts/2020-04-30-Security-Documentaion.md

 ---
 layout: post
-title: More Secure
+title: Security Documentation
-subtitle: Create the Wiki
+subtitle: Create the Wiki and analysis
 ---

-I have created a Wiki page that include some useful info
+I have created a Wiki page that include some useful info, you can click [Here](https://gitlab.com/iotop/sensitive/-/wikis/home) to access it.

 # Wiki page

 ## Analysis impact for each server and project

+The reason I need to analysis the impact is when I change the password, it will affect some server or files (etc. ingest), by the way, I need to give detail about which part will be affected.

 ### Server